Inverse problem for a differential operator on a star-shaped graph with nonlocal matching condition: Preliminaries and asymptotics

 Clearly, for each $j = \overline{1, m}$, the function $\vv_j(x, \la)$ satisfies the corresponding equation \eqref{eqv} and the BC \eqref{bc}.
 Consequently, the eigenvalues of the problem $L$ coincide with the zeros of the characteristic function

-Clearly, the function $\Delta(\la)$ is entire analytic in the $\la$-plane.
-By using the standard approach, based on Rouch\'e's theorem, it is shown in Appendix~A that $\Delta(\la)$ has a countable set of zeros $\{ \la_{nk} \}_{n \ge 0, \, k = \overline{1, m}}$ with the asymptotics \eqref{asymptla} (see Lemma~\ref{lem:asympt}).
-This implies the necessity part of Theorem~\ref{thm:char}.
+Clearly, the function $\Delta(\la)$ is entire analytic in the $\la$-plane, and the asymptotics of its zeros can be obtained by using the standard approach based on Rouch\'e's theorem.
+Let us study the zero asymptotics for the following function of a more general form than $\Delta(\la)$: